rust-lang/cargo/src/doc/src/reference/unstable.md

 #### `include`

-* Type: array of strings, or array of tables
+* Type: array of strings or tables
 * Default: none
+* Environment: not supported

 Loads additional config files.
 Paths are relative to the config file that includes them.
 Only paths ending with `.toml` are accepted.